GaryHopeMS/MSBuildLab330/Lab Script.md

 !IMAGE[LAB330ScreenShot8.png](instructions261180/LAB330ScreenShot8.png)

-12. Create a new chat session, set the data source to **customers** and let's ask it something about a customer, maybe she just introduced herself and I want to send her an email `What is Nancy Hirota's email address` and lets follow that up with a questions that requires conversational context `what details do you have for her`
+13. Create a new chat session, set the data source to **customers** and let's ask it something about a customer, maybe she just introduced herself and I want to send her an email `What is Nancy Hirota's email address` and lets follow that up with a questions that requires conversational context `what details do you have for her`

 !IMAGE[LAB330ScreenShot9.png](instructions261180/LAB330ScreenShot9.png)

+14. Close the application browser window
+15. Return to the terminal window and stop the application by pressing Ctrl+C

 Congratulations!
 We you met one of our key objectives: You have created an intelligent AI chat assistant that can leverage our data to provide contextually aware answers.